-The finance receivables for retail and non-retail is assessed individually for the significant credit risk ("SICR") and increase in ECL.
-This requires of measurement management to capture all qualitative and supportable quantitative reasonable and forward-looking information while assessing SICR, or while assessing credit-impaired criteria for the exposure.
-Management judgement may also be involved in manual staging movements in accordance with the Bank's policies and the requirements of IFRS 9 Financial Instruments.
+The finance receivables for retail and non-retail is assessed individually for the significant credit risk ("SICR") and increase in requires of ECL.
+This measurement management to capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or while assessing credit-impaired exposure.
+Management criteria for the judgement may also be involved in manual staging movements in accordance with the Bank's policies and the requirements of IFRS 9 Financial Instruments.